daviddaubner42/disco_wm_drawing_2stim/README.md

 ## data/

-Contains the participants' data collected so far.
+Contains the participants' data collected so far. (i.e. nothing for this experiment yet)

 ## data_analysis/